-Reputable Cocker Spaniel breeders expect to be asked lots of questions about themselves and their dogs by potential new puppy owners.
-Learn what kind of questions you should be asking and be confident about choosing the right breeder for you!
+Reputable Cocker Spaniel breeders expect to be asked lots of questions about themselves and their dogs by potential new puppy owners before agreeing to part with one of their precious puppies - and quite right too!
+But do you know what kind of questions should you be asking?

 If you're not sure what kind of questions you should be asking, don't worry.

-Here, you'll find all the right questions to ask to help you to sift out the puppy farmers and other less discriminating sources of puppies.
+Here, you'll find all the right questions to ask to help you to sift out the puppy farmers and bad breeders.

-I recommend you list your questions in advance, not only will this help you to sound knowledgeable about the breed, you'll no doubt reassure the breeder that you can offer a loving, caring home to one of their puppies.
+List your questions in advance, not only will this help you to sound knowledgeable about Cocker Spaniels, you'll no doubt reassure the breeder that you can offer a loving, caring home to one of their valuable puppies.

 And that is very important - breeders won't give their puppies to just anyone!